capsa-gg/capsa/README.md

 ### Commit messages

-Commit messages should follow the structure `<type>(<scope>): description`, for example:
+Commit messages should follow the 'conventional commit' structure `<type>(<scope>): description`, for example:

 ```
 feat(server): implement transactional emails`.
 ```

-Merge commits are an exception for this, you don't have to modify these.
+Merge commits are an exception for this, you don't have to modify these to fit the format.

 The commit messages are also checked by the CI.
 To see the available types and scopes, please see `.commitlintrc.js` in the repo root, this file contains documentation about the correct usage.
+It is also recommended to install a code editor/IDE plugin for conventional commits.

 The commit messages will be used to generate a changelog for each release.